bkoz/roadshow/02-smoketest.md

 	Now using project "smoke" on server "https://10.1.2.2:8443".

-Create an OpenShift application from an existing container.
+2) Create an OpenShift application from an existing container.

         $ oc new-app openshift/hello-openshift

-Check to see that pod is running.
+3) Check to see that pod is running.

         $ oc get pods

 You should see output similar to the following:

     NAME                      READY     STATUS    RESTARTS   AGE
     hello-openshift-1-ws01j   1/1       Running   0          58s

-Look at the logs:
+4) Once the pod status is running, look at the logs:

          $ oc logs hello-openshift-1-ws01j

-Create a route by exposing the service:
+5) Create a route by exposing the service:

          $ oc expose service hello-openshift

+You should see output similar to the following:

          route "hello-openshift" exposed

-The next thing we want to check is the routes associated with this project.
-A simple explanation for how routes work is:
-1. A request comes in to an OpenShift node on port 80 (HTTP) or 443 (HTTPS)
-1. A Docker container running the router is bound to those ports, and receives the request
-1. The router looks at the HTTP header for the host entry and matches it with a defined route
-1. The router proxies the request on to a service endpoint that corresponds to that defined route

-In order to view the routes for your project, enter in the following command:

-         $ oc get route

-You should see output similar to the following:

-    NAME      HOST/PORT                                                     PATH      SERVICE   LABELS      TLS TERMINATION smoke     hello-openshift-smoke.rhel-cdk.10.1.2.2.xip.io                          smoke     app=smoke

-Now use **curl** or a web browser to visit the application URL:
+6) Now use **curl** or a web browser to visit the application URL:

          $ curl http://hello-openshift-smoke.rhel-cdk.10.1.2.2.xip.io

-The following output should be reported:
+If everything worked, the following output should be reported:

          Hello OpenShift!